converged-computing/flux-cloud/docs/getting_started/commands.md

 # Commands

 The following commands are provided by Flux Cloud.
+For running jobs, you can either do:

+- **apply**/**run**: A single/multi job submission intended for different containers to re-create pods each time.
+- **batch**/**submit**: A single/multi job submission intended for a common container base where we use the same set of pods.

+Both are described in the following sections.

 ## list